AcidJunkie303/TSqlScriptAnalyzer/STATUS.md

 - Remove IssueReporter.Report() extension methods.
 Instead, every script should provide the database name.
 Passing in the IScriptModel is easier but sometime, when the script contains additional USE DATABASE statements, the real database name can be a different one
+- DescriptionAttributes should be on the properties of the Raw settings type because that's the one which reflects the json settings 1:1

 ### Resiliency / Robustness